-Punta Arenas and end of the world in Chile
+Punta Arenas and the end of the world in Chile

-It is a funny feeling when after four mounts driving you reach a road sigh “Fin del Camino” or “End of the Road”.
+It is a funny feeling when after four mounts driving you finally reach a road sign “Fin del Camino” or “End of the Road”.

 Now what?
-The only reasonable action is to take few pictures and turn back.
-Before doing this, we decided to push a little bit further and to walk few more kilometers on the beach to the tip of the continent.
+The only reasonable action is to take a few pictures and turn back.
+Before doing this, we decided to push a little bit further and walk a few more kilometres on the beach to the tip of the continent.

 Cabo Froward (or Cape Froward) is the southernmost mainland point of South America.
 It is south of Punta Arenas in the Magallanes Region of Chile.
 This is the end of the American continent (or the beginning – depending on the view)

-There is a beautiful 5-kilometer trek to the Cape Froward, following the northern coast of Strait of Magellan.
-The place is simply magical.
-I expected furious winds, big waves with white foamy caps and invisible coastline that can be glimpsed through deceiving fog.
-Instead we walked on gravel beach surrounded by magical forest and cold blue water.
+There is a beautiful 5-kilometre trek to Cape Froward, following the northern coast of the Strait of Magellan.
+The place is absolutely magical.
+I expected furious winds, big waves with white foamy caps and an invisible coastline that can be glimpsed through the deceiving fog.
+Instead, we walked on a gravel beach surrounded by an enchanted forest and cold blue water.

 When we reached ‘The end of the world’, Ivan was so bewitched by the place that he started to sing.

-It is weird to wake up every morning in different bed or in the middle of the night to try to remember where you are and how to get to the washroom.
-It is a challenge to cook dinner at a kitchen you’ve entered just few minutes ago, working with bizarre looking oven or making a salad in a frying pan.
+It is weird to wake up every morning in a different bed or in the middle of the night to try to remember where you are and how to get to the washroom.
+It is a challenge to cook dinner in a kitchen you’ve entered just a few minutes ago, working with a bizarre-looking oven or making a salad in a frying pan.

 ghost towns (San Gregorio)